jpcunhadias/jpcunhadias/README.md

 ## 👨‍💻 About Me

-I’m a **Machine Learning Engineer** based in Brasília, Brazil, specializing in designing and delivering **production-ready ML systems**.
+I’m a **Machine Learning Engineer** based in Brasília, Brazil.
+I specialize in designing and delivering **production-ready ML systems**.

 My work centers on the **end-to-end lifecycle** of machine learning—from data ingestion and feature pipelines all the way to model training, evaluation, deployment, monitoring, and continuous iteration.
 I combine solid software engineering principles with practical ML expertise to build solutions that scale reliably.